Desan1985/ML_project/README.md

 # ML_project

-Please use rmd file or PDF file to evaluate
+Please use rmd file or PDF file to evaluate or download html file for evaluation